 Easter is an exciting time, whether you look forward to the long weekend or the chance to tuck into a few sweets.
 It isn’t the Easter holidays without demolishing a few chocolates, and chances are you have no shortage of options when you visit your local supermarket, whether you’re just looking for a packet of small eggs, or going the whole nine-yards with bunnies, giant eggs and all types of other tasty goodies.
 But which brand should you be choosing for your next Easter egg hunt?

-For the first time, Canstar Blue surveyed over 1,800 Australian adults to ask about their Easter chocolate purchases, to find out which are brands are the country’s best picks for when the bunny comes to town.
+That’s where we come in.
+Canstar Blue has again asked more than 1,700 Australian adults for their feedback on their Easter chocolate purchases, to suss out which brands are the country’s best picks for when the bunny comes to town.
+Respondents compared and rated different brands on important factors like taste, range variety, packaging, value for money and overall satisfaction.
 Read on to find out how your favourite was rated for Easter ‘eggs-ellence’.

-When it comes to Easter chocolates, it appears that shoppers have some allegiance, with 43% of survey respondents generally sticking to one brand.
-But regardless of which brand they purchased, 39% stated they felt guilty for eating too much chocolate over Easter (understandable).
-Here are some of the other findings from our survey.
+When it comes to Easter chocolates, it appears that shoppers have some allegiance, with 28% of survey respondents generally sticking to one brand.
+But regardless of which brand they purchased, 22% stated they felt guilty for eating too much chocolate over Easter (understandable).
+Here are more findings from our survey.